donate icon DONATE

 • Apply cool compresses to your child’s skin or suggest a cool bath to soothe the burn.

-• To take the sting out of the sunburn, gently rub on a cream or gel containing ingredients such as aloe.
-Try refrigerating the cream first to make it feel even better on your child’s sunburned skin.
+• Gently rub on a cream or gel containing ingredients such as aloe to take the sting out of the sunburn.
+Try refrigerating the cream first to make it feel better on your child’s skin.

-• Use an over the counter pain reliever with acetaminophen.
+• Provide an over-the-counter pain reliever with acetaminophen.
 Be sure to use the proper dose for your child’s age and weight.

 • Make sure you child stays hydrated by drinking plenty of water.